 * Click here for rating key

-Mirage Persian Cuisine Restaurant Review: Family-owned and -operated, Mirage Persian Cuisine has logged a decade and a half in Atlanta.
+Mirage Persian Cuisine Restaurant Review: The soothing interior of this sizable family-owned and -operated restaurant is bedecked with visuals that evoke the rich Persian culture the cuisine represents.
 Whatever you order, do not bypass something with eggplant: creamy, fragrant and rich, it invites the use of the Persian flatbread to scoop up every last bit.
 Main courses, served with saffron-topped basmati rice, range from lamb to chicken and grilled vegetable dishes.
-Kebabs are a staple of the cuisine.
-We especially like the uniquely flavored lamb shanks or khoreshs (stews), our favorite being fesenjoon: chicken in a thick pomegranate-based sauce.
-Vegetarian selections are both extensive and aromatic with fascinating flavors.
+Kebabs are a staple.
+We especially like the uniquely flavored lamb shanks or khoreshs (stews), such as fesenjoon: chicken in a thick pomegranate-based sauce.
+Vegetarian selections are extensive and aromatic with fascinating flavors.
 Made-in-house desserts include faloudeh, for which rice noodles are enclosed in a rosewater-scented sorbet.
 Squeeze some lemon juice on top and you’ll find it most palate refreshing.
-The wine list isn't extensive but it contains some by-the-glass offerings that pair well with the food; a rosé is lacking, which would be ideal with the fare, but the Monteviña White Zinfandel complements the fesenjoon.
-Have a cup of tea or the serious Persian coffee.
+Saffron ice cream is the best of the genre we've seen in ages.
+The wine list isn't extensive but it contains by-the-glass offerings that pair well with the food; a rosé would be ideal with the fare, but the Monteviña White Zinfandel complements the fesenjoon.
+Alternatively, have a cup of tea or the serious Persian coffee.